 We believe that SEPA should define common and consistent modelling protocols to be used by developers.
-Whilst we appreciate that the fish farming industry has a great deal of expertise in this area, it is important that a consistent approach to modelling is used across Scotland.
-In particular, it would not be appropriate for different companies to use different modelling assumptions, and we would welcome an opportunity to discuss this further.
+It is not appropriate for different companies to use different modelling assumptions, and we would welcome an opportunity to discuss this further.

-Within section C11 (and mentioned elsewhere), SEPA have indicated that the intention is to use gravid female lice numbers as the starting data point for calculating the juvenile sea lice emanating from a given farm site.
+Within section C11 (and mentioned elsewhere), SEPA has indicated that the intention is to use gravid female lice numbers as the starting data point for calculating the juvenile sea lice emanating from a given farm site.
 As highlighted at the recent meeting regarding the Evaluation of the Scientific Basis of the Traffic Light System for Norwegian Salmonid Aquaculture there are a number of reasons why this is problematic.
-For example, there is a risk that weekly sea lice counts could miss gravid females which have already dropped their egg strings.
+For example, there is a risk that weekly sea lice counts could miss gravid females who have already dropped their egg strings.
 Whilst we accept that it is gravid female lice that produce eggs, we believe that it would be sensible to use the data which is collected currently (adult female lice per fish) as the basis for these calculations.

-We support SEPA's proposals on data sharing within C16 and C17, and strongly suggest that this data is published in real time in order that all stakeholders fully understand, and engage with, the process.
+We support SEPA's proposals on data sharing within C16 and C17, and strongly suggest that this data is published in real-time in order that all stakeholders fully understand, and engage with, the process.
 The current timescale for aquaculture data publication within Scotland's Aquaculture website and Scotland's Environment Web does not provide sufficient transparency.

-In conclusion, we believe that the principles set out in this consultation, if delivered appropriately, have the potential to significantly improve the regulation of wild-farmed interactions.
+Finally, we believe that the principles set out in this consultation, if delivered appropriately, have the potential to significantly improve the regulation of wild-farmed interactions.
 However, in order for this to be the case, they need to be delivered at pace, cover existing farms and provide protection to sea trout.
 The regulatory framework must deliver on our International Commitments and meet the tests set out in the Salmon Interactions Working Group of being robust, transparent, enforceable and enforced.